mxzhang97/mxzhang97.github.io/_posts/2025-9-5-Quad_Project.md

 In this section, we repurpose the control policy (`action_scale=0.5, skill_balanced`) into a locomotion controller.

-The general idea is to "hack" the policy's observation space by feeding it synthetic `ball_pos_b` and `ball_vel_b` such that we can access certain behaviorial properties "on-demand".
+The general idea is to "hack" the policy's observation space by feeding it synthetic `ball_pos_b` and `ball_vel_b` such that we can access certain behavioral properties "on-demand".
 In the below video sample, we use a PS5 controller to control the synthetic `ball_state` the policy sees at any given moment.
 The PS5 Controller interface is defined as L2 is Brake, R2 is Gas, left/right joystick "steers" the robot, and the "X" button is emergency stop.

 <figure style="text-align: center; margin: 1.5rem auto;">